shreyasachardotcom/website/src/pages/stuworx/index.md

 <div class="cs-fw" style="background-color: #343A40; color: white">
 <div class="cs">

 <p class="tc pv4">Stuworx is currently is being used by students from 2 colleges as part of the beta program.
-Please visit the <a href="https://www.stuworx.com" target="_blank">Official Site</a> to check it out.</p>
+Please visit the <a href="https://www.stuworx.com" rel="noopener" target="_blank">Official Site</a> to check it out.</p>

 </div>
 </div>